 It is not always fun to be here though.
-Two weeks ago someone I dearly love passed away in the North.
-And today is the day my brother passed away.
+Two weeks ago, my grandfather whom I dearly love passed away in the North.
 Being stuck at the south pole feels like the worst place to be right now.
 I miss my family, my friends, real hugs from people I love, walking barefoot through the forest, and laying in the grass in the sunshine on a blanket doing nothing.
 I miss people in the North I didn't have the chance to talk to in a while or that I lost contact with before leaving to Antarctica, and I keep wondering how they are and if they forgot about me in the meantime.
 Even the people I talk to regularly or even daily, like my parents, my sister and my baby niece, my brother, Isabelle and Dafne, friends at home; I think of them all the time, and miss them, a lottleA beautiful word creation emphasizing the expression a lot: it's like a little, just a whole lot of it. .
 236 days till I come home.

 Very appropriate to how I felt the last two weeks, the weather has changed a lot and a white gloom currently washes out the horizon entirely.
 Around us only white, temperatures below -60 degree Celsius, and even our telescope one kilometer from station is barely visible from our galley.
 At the same time we are just a few days away from our once-a-year sunset and it's starting to get dark.
 Weltuntergangsstimmung.
 I recommend closing your eyes and listening to some piece of dramatic classical music after reading this.